 Whether you are just enrolling in your first education course in college or stepping into the classroom as a teacher for the first time by yourself, looking for sample lesson plan formats is a smart way to get started.

 Lesson plans are generally made up of a few different key parts.
-They can vary, which we will discuss later; however, here is a fairly standard sample of a lesson plan.
+They can vary, which we will discuss later; however, here are the basic elements of a lesson plan: